-Inverter Unit (Located inside an exterior compartment) -Typical View
+Inverter Unit (Located in lower passenger side compartment front of rear wheel) -Typical View

-Do not store items too closely around the inverter unit in the storage compartment.
+Do not store items around the inverter unit.
 The inverter generates heat while operating and needs unrestricted airflow for proper cooling.
 Damage to the inverter can result.